McFizh/smad/README.md

 If "crtFile" and "keyFile" attributes are set in the configuration, then the server will use SSL encryption (ldaps).

-Note: port for ldaps is usually 636 so remember to change that also.
+Note: port for ldaps is usually 636, so remember to take this into account.
+App itself doesn't care on which port it listens on, SSL mode is enabled if both key and crt file are present.

 To generate key and cert, use the following commands: